Thank you to Kit Lancaster / Seize the Day Photography for the photos & video!

 Iowa Blues Hall of Fame

 Join the Central Iowa Blues Society for the 2020 Iowa Blues Hall of Fame Induction Celebration.
 Kevin Burt & the Corridor featuring multiple Iowa Blues Hall of Famer’s are the host band.
+Dinner by Flying Mango and dessert by Steve “the pie man” Vasquez.
 All tickets include FREE parking!

 Central Iowa Blues Society Announces